Electronic Access

 Let me highlight a few key findings from their report:

 We commonly get the line that discovery systems are a great solution to all the disparate resources that librarians subscribe to.
-Or, if we do think about problems with such systems, we are often presented with a basic information retrieval problem, such that the larger the collection to search, the more likely a relevant item will get lost in the mix.
+Or, if we do think about problems with such systems, we are often presented with a basic information retrieval problem: such that the larger the collection to search, the more likely a relevant item will get lost in the mix.
 Carter and Traill (2017) point out that these discovery systems also tend to reveal access problems as they are used.
 The authors provide a checklist to help track issues and improve existing workflows.

 Buhler and Cataldo (2016) provide an important reminder that the mission of the electronic resource librarian is to serve the patron.
 This should remind us that the internet and the web have flattened genres.
-By that I mean they have made it difficult to distinguish among works like magazine articles, news articles, journal articles, encyclopedia articles, ebooks, etc. Though the Buhler and Cataldo (2016) reading is student-focused, other studies have hinted at the same issue they describe across other populations.
-It's important, if possible, to recognize these issues as ERM librarians and work to resolve them in the ways that you would be able to.
+By that I mean they have made it difficult to distinguish among works like magazine articles, news articles, journal articles, encyclopedia articles, ebooks, etc.

-Myself, I grew up learning about the differences between encyclopedia articles, journal articles, magazine articles, newspaper articles, book chapters, handbooks, indexes, and dictionaries because I grew up with the print versions, which by definition, were tangible things that looked different from each other.
-Today, a traditional first year college student was born around the year 2004 and grew up reading sometime in the last decade.
-The problem this raises is that although electronic resources are electronic or digital, they are still based on genres that originated in the print age, yet they lack the physical characteristics that distinguished one from the other.
-E.g., what's the difference between a longer NY Times article (traditionally a newspaper article) and an article in the New Yorker (traditionally a magazine article) today in their online forms?
-Aside from some aesthetic differences between the two, they are both presented on web pages, and it's not altogether obvious, based on any kind of cursory examination, that we can tell, as regular users, that they're entirely different genres.
-However, there are important informational differences between the two, how they were written, how they were edited, how long they are, and who they were written by that might still lead us to consider them as different genres.
+Bracketing aside my years of experience with these sources, it's not altogether obvious, based on any kind of cursory examination, that we can tell that they're entirely different genres.
+However, there are important informational differences between the two, how they were written, how they were edited, how long they are, and who they were written by that lead us to consider them as different genres.
 Even Wikipedia articles pose this problem.
 Citing an encyclopedia article was never an accepted practice, but this was only true for general encyclopedias.
 It was generally okay to cite articles from special encyclopedias because they focused on limited subject matters like art, music, science, culture, and were usually more in-depth in their coverage.
 Examples include the Encyclopedia of GIS, the Encyclopedia of Evolution, The Kentucky African American Encyclopedia, The Encyclopedia of Virtual Art Carving Toraja--Indonesia, and so forth.
-There are studies that show that Wikipedia provides the same kind of in-depth coverage of some special encyclopedias, thus helping to flatten the encyclopedia genre, too.
+Studies show that Wikipedia provides in-depth coverage like some special encyclopedias and short articles like some general encyclopedias, thus helping to flatten the encyclopedia genre (general vs. special), too.

 Example print indexes: